iamrajiv/GSoC-2022/GSoC_2022_Project_Report.md

 #### Miscellaneous Phase

-**NOTE:** Multiple repository docs support feature is not yet implemented completely and it is still in progress.
-As of now `Docs Multi-instance` support is added which is a`@docusaurus/plugin-content-docs` plugin.
-Adding GitHub Action which can pull the docs from multiple repositories is not yet implemented.

 - Adding internationalization ([i18n](https://en.wikipedia.org/wiki/Internationalization_and_localization)) support.
 A possible translation strategy is to version control the translation files with Git (or any other VCS).

   > Discussion on this is done [here](https://keptn.slack.com/archives/C017T4KUAG3/p1657235519862879) and we have put this on lower priority.